akilat90/entity-embedding-experiment/README.md

 Note how the categorical variables (columns that have `_cat` in their name) have a single input (a number) and all other numeric variables are collected together to a one array (`[age 	fnlwgt 	education.num 	capital.gain 	capital.loss 	hours.per.week]`) - these numeric values will ideally be normalized when feeding to the network.

 The integer each category is assigned is the Label encoded value for the category value.
 The below is an illustration when the `workclass_cat` value is `2`.
+Note that the `workclass_cat` column has seven different categories:

+    ['Federal-gov', 'Local-gov', 'Private', 'Self-emp-inc',
+       'Self-emp-not-inc', 'State-gov', 'Without-pay']

 ![wc](https://github.com/akilat90/entity-embedding-experiment/blob/master/img/work_class_input.png)